 Disruption in fat metabolism

-Studies show that obesity tends to trigger some changes to the body’s metabolism.
+Studies show that obesity tends to trigger some changes in the body’s metabolism.
 Such changes cause the adipose tissue also known as the fat tissue to release fat molecules into the blood.
 When fat is present in the blood, the insulin-responsive cells are affected resulting in a reduction in insulin sensitivity.
-Also, there is a theory from the scientists’ stating that obesity brings prediabetes, a metabolic condition that in most cases develops into type 2 diabetes.
+Also, there is a theory from scientists stating that obesity brings prediabetes, a metabolic condition that in most cases develops into type 2 diabetes.

 Obesity is so much linked to type 2 diabetes.
 Diabetic or not, if you are currently overweight, you are at a greater risk of becoming obese.

 - Exercise regularly– Aim for at least 30 minutes of cardiovascular and strength training exercises daily.
-You can start by walking and increase the intensity as you go.
+You can start by walking and increasing the intensity as you go.